Industrial Shipping Crate Stamped shelving

 BAM!
 I could do an upscale reclaimed look!

-So… I got to work, turning a typical put-together garage shelving unit into an Industrial Shipping Crate Stamped shelf!
+So… I got to work, turning a typical put-together garage shelving unit into Industrial Shipping Crate Stamped shelving!

 Of course, this look would be totally cool for new Ikea shelving as well!
 Maybe even better.
 And can be used for anything, right down to fine living room furniture.
 Trust me… it was hard to let it go once done!